Peugeot e-208 review

 Some of the very first vehicles were EVs, but comparing them with modern electric cars like the Peugeot e-208 is like comparing the latest iPhone with morse code.
-The e-208 can be rapid-charged as standard, can be controlled using an app and will go an impressive 217 miles on a full charge.
-It’s so good, in fact, that it won the carwow Little Legend Award along with the standard 208 for 2019.
+The e-208 can be rapid-charged as standard and be controlled using an app.
+It’s so good, in fact, that it won the carwow Best Small Electric Car in the 2021 carwow Car of the Year Awards.

 The e-208’s sculpted bonnet, three-claw LED light designs and prominent rear piano black trim give it a distinctive look.
 You can tell it apart from the regular 208 by its ‘e’ badging and special Peugeot badge that changes colour in different lights.

 A 7-inch touchscreen infotainment system comes as standard, and includes DAB radio and Bluetooth, but more importantly Apple CarPlay and Android Auto too.
 An option (or standard on GT models) is a 10-inch version of the same system which also includes a built-in sat-nav.
 In both cases, the screen is high resolution and the menus fairly easy to navigate with e-208-specific energy info included, although the small on-screen buttons can be hard to hit confidently while driving.

 There’s no knocking Peugeot’s new 3D digital dials, though.
 They’re standard from Allure trim and projected onto different layers to give a three-dimensional effect that looks superb.
-It also displays key information clearly and aisre customisable so you can choose what you want to see.
+It also displays key information clearly and are customisable so you can choose what you want to see.
 The e-208’s dials differ slightly from the standard car’s, display energy, range and charge info.